35th Paratroopers Brigade (Israel): Operation Entebbe (1976)

 On the morning of July 4, 1976, a counter-terrorist hostage-rescue mission headed by Brig.
 Gen. Dan Shomron succeeded in rescuing 102 passengers and crew of a hijacked Air France aircraft at Entebbe, Uganda.
 The Paratroopers force, led by Col. Matan Vilnai, was tasked with securing the civilian airport field, clearing and securing the runways, protection and fuelling of the Israeli aircraft.
 The commandos, transported in four Lockheed C-130 Hercules transport planes, succeeded in landing undetected at Entebbe's airport and taking the hijackers and their Ugandan collaborators by surprise.
 All seven hijackers and dozens of Ugandan soldiers were killed during the mission.

 After the raid, the assault team returned to their aircraft and began loading the hostages where they were shot at by Ugandan soldiers.
 Israeli forces returned fire with their AK-47s, inflicting casualties on the Ugandans.
 During this brief but intense firefight, Lt.
-Col. Yonatan "Yoni" Netanyahu, the older brother of former Israeli Prime Minister Benjamin Netanyahu, was shot in the chest and killed during the firefight.
+Col. Yonatan "Yoni" Netanyahu, the older brother of Israeli Prime Minister Benjamin Netanyahu, was shot in the chest and killed during the firefight.
 He was the only Israeli commando killed in the operation.
 Three hostages were killed, one was left in Uganda, and approximately 10 were wounded.
 The 102 rescued hostages were flown to Israel via Nairobi, Kenya, shortly after the raid.

 Operation Litani (1978)

 Paratroopers participated in the 1978 invasion of Lebanon, carried out after the infamous Coastal Road massacre, which temporarily purged Southern Lebanon of PLO terrorists.
-After the IDF withdrawal and the return of sporadic attacks, the Paratroopers participated in preventive raids against bases in Lebanon, raids designed to keep the terrorists off balance and "on the run," thereby preventing them from carrying out their operations within Israel.
+After the IDF withdrawal and the return of sporadic attacks, the Paratroopers participated in preventive raids against bases in Lebanon, raids designed to keep the terrorists off balance and "on the run", thereby preventing them from carrying out their operations within Israel.

-First Lebanon War (1982)
+1982 Lebanon War (1982–1985)

-The paratroopers were an important component of the First Lebanon War.
+The paratroopers were an important component of the 1982 Lebanon War.
 The war in Lebanon proved the IDF's fighting ability and tested Paratroop combat doctrine, which had been revised as a result of the lessons of the Yom Kippur War, Operation Litani and other operations.

 Paratroopers fought in every sector of the war against Syrian troops and paratroops, both in built-up and mountainous areas.
 They operated efficiently and in full coordination with other corps, the Navy and the Air Force.

 One of the better known operations was the amphibious landing at the mouth of the Awali River, north of Sidon, from where the paratroopers advanced to the outskirts of Beirut through the mountains.
 In their advance, they engaged Syrian commando forces.